-A hearty and spicy vegan Bombay Potatoes.
-This restaurant style potatoes are very easy to make and require very few ingredients.
+A hearty and spicy vegan Bombay Potatoes recipe.
+These restaurant-style potatoes are very easy to make and require very few ingredients.
 Serve with naan and rice

-I haven’t seen many Indian restaurants serve this Indian Potatoes here in the USA.
-However, they are common in England and other western countries.
+I haven’t seen many Indian restaurants serve these Indian potatoes here in the USA.
+However, they are common in England and other Western countries.

 If you like spicy Indian food, you are in for a treat like no other.
 These potatoes are soft and buttery, making them easy to spice up!

-I have tried so many different potatoes with this recipe, but, there is only one variety that works best in this recipe.
-Its the Honey Gold Potatoes (not an affiliate link).
-I found that they cook evenly and don’t turn into mush when parboiled
+- I have tried so many different potatoes with this recipe, but, there is only one variety that works best in this recipe.
+It’s the Honey Gold Potatoes.
+I found that they cook evenly and don’t turn into mush when parboiled.

 So, what’s your favorite Indian recipe?